Code of Practice 4: The Calibration, Testing and Commissioning Requirements of Metering Equipment for Settlement Purposes V17.0

 5.5.1 Instruments for Commissioning

-The MOA shall establish and maintain a process to periodically calibrate the instruments used for Commissioning (from which measurements are recorded).
+The MOA11 shall establish and maintain a process to periodically calibrate the instruments used for Commissioning (from which measurements are recorded).
 Each instrument shall be Traceable.
 The MOA11 shall maintain records to show the instruments used for Commissioning, when an instrument was last calibrated, and when it is next due for Calibration.

 The period of Calibration shall be determined by the MOA11, depending on the type of instrument used and manufacturer’s recommendations, but in any event not exceed 2 years.
 If an instrument is found to be outside of the required accuracy limits, the MOA11 shall consider what impact that inaccuracy has had on previous commissioning tests, and if necessary revisit those Metering Systems, and keep a record of their determination.